swcarpentry/website/_posts/2017/12/2017-12-04-lesson-infrastructure-subcommitee.md

 for example.
 If you want to help,
-send us a pull request.
+send a pull request to us.

 ## Exercises Throughout the Episodes